Colossus (Ferris wheel)

-Colossus is a 180 ft Ferris wheel located at the 1904 World's Fair section of Six Flags St. Louis in Eureka, Missouri.
+Colossus is a 180 ft Ferris wheel located at the 1904 World's Fair section of Mid America Adventure in Eureka, Missouri.
 It opened on April 18, 1986, and is 165 ft in diameter, weighs 180 ST, and has a maximum capacity of 320 people.

 The ride debuted at the 1984 New Orleans World's Fair, one of multiple rides at the fair that were operated by Six Flags.
-About three years after being at the fair, it was relocated to Six Flags St. Louis.
+About three years after being at the fair, it was relocated to Mid America Adventure.

 History

 1984 New Orleans World's Fair

 Colossus was originally debuted at the 1984 New Orleans World's Fair, under the name "Giant Wheel" in the Bayou Plaza area of the fairgrounds.
 It and the other rides there were operated by Six Flags, and it cost $2.50 per passenger to ride.
 It turned at a rate of 1½ revolutions per minute which equates to 10 mph.
 The ride first opened on May 19, 1984, a week after the rest of the fair, due to delays in assembly.